dataart-telco/osm-docker/README.md

 #### How to use

 1. go to installer folder
-2. install docker env - `./install.sh -i`
+2. install docker env - `./setup_host.sh --no-proxy`. also you can specify MTU of your network - `./setup_host.sh -m 1400 --no-proxy`
-3. start containers - `./install.sh -t v1.1`
+3. start containers - `./install_osm.sh v1.1`. also you can specify MTU of your network - `./install_osm.sh v1.1 1400`

 **UI** uses https with **9443**